The 10 Meter South Pole Telescope: Observations

 About half of our 1st year (2007) observations were performance tests (e.g., measurements of beams, focus, pointing, ground pickup and detector noise and time constants).
 The rest of the year was spent on a deep observation of a $\sim 7$ deg$^{2}$ field and a $\sim 50$ deg$^{2}$ field to search for galaxy clusters via the SZ effect and to measure the high-$l$ angular power spectrum of the CMB.
 The second year observations concentrated primarily on SZ and fine-scale CMB surveys in two $\sim 100$ deg$^{2}$ fields.
 Targeted SZ observations toward known galaxy clusters were also pursued.
-Now in the third year, we are continuing the SZ survey.
-We reported the first clusters detected via a SZ survey in \citet{Staniszewsk08}.
+Since the beginning of the third observing season, we have spent the vast majority of time on the survey and are currently mapping the sky to survey depth at a speed of over $700$ deg$^{2}$~yr$^{-1}$.
+We reported the first clusters detected via their SZ signature in \citet{staniszewski09} and have since published many significant results, including the first SZ-selected cluster catalog and cosmological constraints from that catalog, the first detection of the power spectrum of secondary CMB anisotropy, a point-source catalog that includes an exciting new population of high-redshift sources, and observations of the SZ effect in known galaxy clusters out to unprecedented clustercentric radii \citep{vanderlinde10,lueker10,vieira10,plagge10}.